oracle-livelabs/apex/apex-professional-hol13/introduction.md

 ### Recap

-In the last hands-on workshop, you practised how to create and customize a form and link it to the report.
+In the last hands-on workshop, you practiced how to create and customize a form and link it to the report.

 Estimated Time: 15 minutes